 You asked for a “what should I grow in my medicinal herb garden” workshop and I heard!

 Spending time in a medicinal herb garden is healing by its very existence.
 The scent of flowers wafting in the air, bees happily buzzing from plant to plant, the feel of the soil under the feet and on the hands helps us to commune with nature and breathe deeply.
 Prattling around in the garden is one way I let go of stress that wants to keep me from being my best self.
 Planting and tending an herb garden is a meditation practice!

-Common herbs like sage, rosemary, oregano, peppermint, and thyme not only bring beauty and pollinators to your garden, but are antimicrobial and antifungal to boot!
+Common herbs like sage, anise hyssop, calendula, oregano, peppermint, monarda, and thyme not only bring beauty and pollinators to your garden, but are antimicrobial and antifungal to boot!
 Care to know more?
 Valerian, lavender, motherwort, catmint, chamomile are soothing nervines that help calm us in stressful times.

-We’ll explore the folklore, medicine, care, and feeding of these herbs plus chives, monarda, fennel, horseradish, chamomile, catmint, lavender, oats, ashwagandha, lovage, and more medicinal plants that can be easily added to your garden to build your herbal apothecary.
+We’ll explore the folklore, medicine, care, and feeding of these herbs plus elecampane, chives, catnip, blueberries, fennel, horseradish, catmint, lavender, oats, lovage, and more medicinal plants that can be easily added to your garden to build your herbal apothecary.

 What to bring:

 Location: My community garden plot at the east side of 21 Acres Farm in Woodinville.
 Directions to my garden will be in the confirmation email.
 Due to the small size of my garden (20×20), participants will be limited to 10.

-Dress for the weather, and come prepared to have a relaxing, fun, and information filled morning in the garden!
+Dress for the weather, and come prepared to have a relaxing, fun, and information filled time in the garden!